aregtech/areg-sdk/docs/wiki/07b-troubleshooting-cmake-linux-builds.md

 ## Issue 1: Missing `<asm/errno.h>` File

-If you receive an error during compilation indicating that `<asm/errno.h>` could not be found, it often means certain header files are missing or not correctly linked in the system’s include directories.
+If you receive an error during compilation indicating that `<asm/errno.h>` could not be found, it often means certain header files are missing or not correctly linked in the system's include directories.

 ### Solution: Create a Symbolic Link